 Step 5: Package what’s left.

 Everything that remains after removing the controlled substances, chemotherapy drugs and hazardous waste is categorized as nonhazardous pharmaceutical waste.
-It should be disposed of in white containers with blue lids.
+It should be disposed of in white containers with blue lids (like these).
 This ensures the waste is treated to meet environmental requirements.

 Step 6: Contract with a licensed biomedical waste disposal service.